yale-winter/Draw-Note-Unity-Hololens-2-Sprint/README.md

 # Attention, Disclaimer: This sprint Project was inspired by a 3rd party.
-Ask me for more details.
 Also it has not yet been tested on a HoloLens 2 by me (probably needs changes.)

 # Draw-Note-Unity-Hololens-2-Sprint
 C#, Unity3D, Hololens 2, AR, MRTK2, UWP